What is Chabad?

 Click here to watch A day in the life of a rabbi in Iceland.

 How long is the rabbi and rebbetzin's term?

 Chabad rabbis and rebbetzins become permanent members of their communities and plan to continue serving their communities for life.

 In the early days the Rebbe would ask individuals to go to particular places.
-More recently Chabad rabbis and rebbetzins search for a place where there is a need for more Jewish activities and where they feel they can make a difference.
-Once they find such a place, they must receive approval from the local Chabad in the region, or from Chabad HQ, in the cases where no local Chabad exists.
+More recently Chabad rabbis and rebbetzins identify a place where there is a need for more Jewish activities.
+They must then receive approval from the local Chabad in the region, or from Chabad HQ, in the cases where no local Chabad exists.